vishal-hunashikatti/rust_projects/personal_budget_manager/readme.md

 ### What is the project?

 The project is aimed to be helpful to track all expenditures, income and categorize them meticulously and show summary for either a month or a year or given date range.
-I will use Test Driven Development to improve my skills.

 #### Input